crypt0kitik/advanced_machine_learning_methods/02 – NLP experiments, classification/read_me.txt

 I had to replace them with real questions; otherwise, the Google Bard API would not be able to grade them properly.

-The dataset will have three types of labels:
 The dataset will have 3 types of labels:
 1. All text responses → AI will grade them as HIGH, MEDIUM, or LOW using Google Bard API (PaLM 2).
 2. Numeric responses → Directly classified as CORRECT or NOT CORRECT using predefined thresholds.